ankitsencode123/contrastive-gnn-nids/README.md

 # contrastive-gnn-nids
-Network Intrusion Detection using Graph Neural Networks with contrastive learning, built during my AI/ML internship at Edunet and IBM SkillsBuild.
+Network Intrusion Detection using Graph Neural Networks with contrastive learning, built during my AI/ML internship at Edunet in collaboration with IBM SkillsBuild.